Noise-induced network topologies

 One relevant aspect of biological systems is the capability to efficiently extract relevant information for their survival in a noisy environment, where parameters fluctuate and the amount and location of food sources can change over time.
-Fluctuations are at the basis of algorithms such as stimulated annealing and randomized algorithms, where they are known to increase the efficiency of the search over a complex landscape of solutions \cite{Kirkpatrick:1983,Motwani-Raghavan:1995}.
-Yet, noise is also known to have disruptive effects on the dynamics of excitable systems, such as cellular automata and some models of neurons \cite{Lindner:2004}.
-In nonlinear systems, in fact, stochasticity can induce phenomena such as coherence resonance, stochastic resonance, synchronization, and phase transitions \cite{Boccaletti:2002,Gammaitoni:1998,Lindner:2004,VandenBroeck:1994}.
-Some of these features have been reported for simple models of adaptive systems \cite{Meyer:2017,Meyer:2017b,Folz:2021}.
+For instance, models simulating excitable systems, such as forest fires \cite{Meron:1992} and neurons \cite{Lindner:2004}, show that noise can lead to qualitatively different effects.
+These include phenomena such as stochastic and coherence resonance \cite{Gammaitoni:1998,Lindner:2004,Perc:2007}, synchronization \cite{Nakao:2007,Boccaletti:2002}, and noise-induced phase transitions \cite{VandenBroeck:1994,Sagues:2007}.
+A systematic understanding of the role of noise in a search problem would shed light on its role in cooperative dynamics, including neural networks, and might initiate novel applications to optimization problems.